PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 same validation as a person using the Python or Rust builder.

 The type system should nevertheless remain ergonomic.
-It is a compact, serializable runtime type algebra with dialect-owned opaque types and generic linearity/copyability traits, not a requirement that users spell deeply nested Rust generic types.
-Common instruction builders infer result types from the definition, input values, and parameters.
-Hand authors normally see named ports, returned values, and actionable errors; generic tooling can inspect the same concrete type IDs and payloads.
+It is a compact, serializable runtime type algebra with dialect-owned opaque types.
+Resource-use policy is orthogonal and intentionally limited to `SingleUse | Reusable`; it is not a general user-facing linear or affine type system.
+Common instruction builders infer result types and use policies from the definition, input values, and parameters.
+Hand authors normally see named ports, returned values, cursor updates, and actionable errors; generic tooling can inspect the same concrete type IDs and payloads.

 The validation responsibilities are deliberately layered:

-1. generic construction verifies named ports, arity, type compatibility, definition/use, linear ownership, and structured-region joins;
+1. generic construction verifies named ports, arity, type compatibility, definition/use, single-use violations, and structured-region joins;
 2. implementation resolution verifies facts such as patch geometry, orientation, adjacency, supported bases, and target capabilities;
 3. QEC semantic verification checks that the selected plan realizes the